Su Chi

 Su Chi (蘇起 (Sū Qǐ); born 1 October 1949) is a Taiwanese political scientist and politician.
-Su served as Secretary-General of the National Security Council from 2008 to 2010.
-Previously, he was the Minister of the Mainland Affairs Council of the Executive Yuan from 1 February 1999 to 19 May 2000.
+He was the secretary-general of the National Security Council from 2008 to 2010.
+Previously, he was a member of the Legislative Yuan from 2005 to 2008, the minister of the Mainland Affairs Council from 1999 to 2000, and the minister of the Government Information Office from 1996 to 1997.

 Su coined the phrase 1992 Consensus in early 2000 to describe the position on One China issues that developed following the October–November 1992 discussions between the Strait Exchange Foundation (SEF) and the Association for Relations Across the Taiwan Straits (ARATS).

-Education
+Early life and education

+Su was born in Taichung, Taiwan, in 1949.
+He graduated from National Chengchi University with a bachelor's degree in political science in 1971.
+As an undergraduate, he was classmates with Jason Hu.

-Su attended National Chengchi University, where he was classmates with Jason Hu, and graduated in 1971 with a bachelor's degree in political science.
-He then went to pursue graduate studies in the United States, where he earned a master's degree from the School of Advanced International Studies at Johns Hopkins University in 1975, a Master of Arts in political science from Columbia University in 1980, and his Ph.D. from Columbia University in 1984.
+After graduation, Su pursued graduate studies in the United States.
+He earned a master's degree from Johns Hopkins University at the School of Advanced International Studies in 1975.
+He then earned a Master of Arts in political science in 1980 and his Ph.D. in political science in 1984, both from Columbia University.
 His doctoral dissertation was titled, "Soviet Image of and Policy toward China, 1969–1979".

 After earning his doctorate from Columbia, Su was a postdoctoral researcher at Harvard University.